Introduction to Bach Cantata Analyses (Annotated Scores for Download)

 Click here for a guide to Bach cantata texts and instrumentations by Walter Bischof.

-Click here for a site providing historically informed translations of Bach’s cantata texts by Michael Marissen and Daniel Melamed.
+Click here for historically informed translations of Bach’s cantata texts by Michael Marissen and Daniel Melamed.

 Click here for digital reproductions of works by J. S. Bach.